 Cordova Country isn’t for the faint of heart, but for those daring enough to meet nature’s challenges, it offers stunning beauty and pacific serenity.

 You can also meet some friendly folks up there; the real “sea salt” of the earth.
 Cordova is a welcoming and unique community of hard-working people who play even harder.
 In early February you might catch a few of them ice skating on a glacial lake before coming together downtown for the annual Iceworm Festival.
 That’s right, they celebrate the little creepy-crawlies that can only survive in the ice and snowpack of the northern latitudes with a big parade and a variety of wacky community-driven events including a survival suit race and beard-growing contest.
 Summertime brings more culinary delights with the Copper River Salmon Jam celebrating the two things that sustain this community year-round: art and salmon.

 Cordova, Alaska and Cordova Outdoors are forever linked.
 Both are driven by hard work, grit, outdoor adventure, and the good people that make life worth living.
 Looking to explore someplace new and experience what the Alaskan wilderness has to offer?
 For a remote community off the surface-road system, Cordova is surprisingly easy to get to.
 Daily jet service by top-rated international commercial carrier, Alaska Airlines, is available.
 Or you could book a scenic ferry trip on the Alaska Marine Highway.
-Get ready for the trip of a lifetime, and make sure to pack some quality gear like a good raincoat and a Cordova outdoor cooler to keep you and your provisions good for days.
+Get ready for the trip of a lifetime, and make sure to pack some quality gear like a good raincoat and an outdoor cooler to keep you and your provisions good for days.